toorop/tmail/README.md

 ### Let's Encrypt (TLS/SSL)

-If you want to activate TLS/SSL connexions with a valid certificate (not an auto-signed one as it's by default) between mail clients and your tmail server you can get a let's Encrypt certificate, you have first to install let's Encrypt :
+If you want to activate TLS/SSL connections with a valid certificate (not an auto-signed one as it's by default) between mail clients and your tmail server you can get a let's Encrypt certificate, you have first to install let's Encrypt :

 	cd ~
 	git clone https://github.com/letsencrypt/letsencrypt